theobarberbany/s3_signed_url_API/README.md

 * Install dependencies : (pip install) boto, falcon, falcon_cors, gunicorn
 * Run the server `gunicorn s3_server:api`

+Or: Build and run the Dockerfile, which will serve at `http://localhost:8000/api/S3Sign`

 Example Query using httpie :